keptn/keptn.github.io/content/docs/0.2.1/reference/keptnslog/index.md

   1. Ensure that you have selected the correct time frame on the top right corner of the Discover view.

-  1. Entrypoints for new pipeline runs are marked with `keptnEntry: true`.
+  1. Entry points for new pipeline runs are marked with `keptnEntry: true`.
 To retrieve all events of this type within the selected timeframe, enter "keptnEntry: true" in the search bar at the top.
 Afterwards, you should see something like this:

     {{< popup_image link="./assets/entry.png" caption="Keptn Entry Points">}}